giannisthermo/project-tasks/README.md

-# ProjectTasks Management System
+# Project Tasks Management System

-The `ProjectTasks` Management System is a simple yet powerful tool designed to facilitate the tracking and management of various tasks within a project.
+The Project Tasks Management System is a simple yet powerful tool designed to facilitate the tracking and management of various tasks within a project.
 Developed with Python for scripting and SQL for database management, this tool offers an intuitive command-line interface for adding, updating, fetching, and managing tasks effectively.

 ## Features